zyoNe-cell/Nested_Kernel/System_Design.md

 2. Should contain: <time, syscall number, args, and process name>.
 3. Call the SM to protect syscall data as soon as it is created

-We need to define the way of "protect" , "created" in where? , the detailed semantic meaning of "As soon as"  in my system.
+Analysis: We need to define the way of "protect" , "created" in where? , the detailed semantic meaning of "As soon as"  in my system.